sajjadGG/book-python/fastapi/microservices/architecture.rst

    instance with the service registry.
 When the service instance shuts downs, the registrar unregisters the service instance from the service registry.
-*  Netflix Prana - a “side car” application that runs along side a non-JVM application and registers the application with Eureka.
+*  Netflix Prana - a "side car" application that runs along side a non-JVM application and registers the application with Eureka.
 *  AWS Autoscaling Groups automatically (un)registers EC2 instances with
    Elastic Load Balancer
-*  Joyent’s Container buddy runs in a Docker container as the parent process for the service and registers it with the registry
+*  Joyent's Container buddy runs in a Docker container as the parent process for the service and registers it with the registry
 *  Registrator - registers and unregisters Docker containers with various service registries